bathtub/geoff/index.md

 ---

 If it isn't obvious by now, I should probably be upfront about the fact that working at Github has been kind of my dream [job] for a couple of years now.
 Which is **not** to say that I don't have some bookmarks in a folder called `cat -viii considered dangerous` — I do.
-So, on that hight note note:
+So, on that high, note:

 ```
 git commit -am "Hire me!